BenjaminRA/tarea_2_redes/readme.md

 A `chihaya.yaml` config file is mounted into the server container, and is located inside the folder `chihaya/config`.

-# How to configure the server
+# How to configure the client

 Each client has its own `settings.json` config file, located inside `client/config`.
 This is applicable for both client and client_2.